Fiance Visa UK in (2022)

-What is a Fiancé/Fiancée Visa?
+What is a Fiance Visa?

 Who is Eligible for a UK Fiancé Visa?

 In order to apply for a fiance visa, both you and your partner must meet certain conditions and requirements.

 The main eligibility criteria are as follows:

 - Both you and your partner must be at least 18-years-old

 - You must be planning to get married within the 6-month validity period of the Fiance Visa